bwong109/DSCI351-Final-Recipes-/README.md

   - `pymongo`
   - `ipywidgets`
   - `IPython`

 ## File Structure

+- `README.md`: This file, providing instructions and information about the program.
 - `main.py`: Main Python script containing the recipe management system logic.
-- `recipes.csv`: Sample CSV file containing recipe data for demonstration purposes.
-- `README.md`: This file, providing instructions and information about the program.

-## Commands to Run
-1. **Run the Program**:
+- `recipes.zip`: Compressed file containing the `recipes.csv` file.
+Extract this file to access the sample recipe data.

+### Run the Program
+1. Extract the `recipes.zip` file to access the `recipes.csv` file.
+2. Open a terminal or command prompt.
+3. Navigate to the directory containing `main.py` and `recipes.csv`.
+4. Run the program using the following command:
    ```bash
    python main.py